Rapptz/Gears/docs/modules/adl.rst

 ADL Module --- Suite of functions that help with Argument Dependent Lookup
 =============================================================================

+.. sidebar:: Tutorial

+    This page just hosts the API reference.

+    For a tutorial and a motivation on why to use this, check the :ref:`tutorial <gears-tutorials-adl>`.

 *Included through* ``<gears/adl.hpp>``

 This module is very simple, allowing for an ADL-enabled function calls.